 Many who attempt a sugar detox inevitably slip up at least once, and that often leads to them feeling like a failure.
-In a desperate attempt to “undo the damage” from the slip up they go into damage control mode and either vow to restrict more or endure the detox for a longer period of time, or they try to remedy the situation with an extra or more challenging workout.
+In a desperate attempt to “undo the damage” from the slip up they go into damage control mode, and either vow to restrict their calories or endure the detox for a longer period of time.
+Or they try to remedy the situation an punish themselves with an extra workout.

-Once again, this is negative reinforcement and only leads to more trouble and is another reason to avoid sugar detoxes.
+This is negative reinforcement and only leads to more trouble, and is another reason to avoid sugar detoxes.

 4) For most people it’s not sustainable long-term.

-While some people may glean information from a sugar detox about how much excess sugar they eat on a daily basis, it’s not practical for most people to avoid added sugar long-term because, let’s face it, there are some super delicious foods made with sugar!
+While some people may glean information from a sugar detox about how much excess sugar they did eat on a daily basis, it’s not practical for most people to avoid added sugar long-term because, let’s face it, there are some super delicious foods made with sugar.

 Ice cream.
 A freshly baked pastry.
 Chocolate dipped fruit.
 Sugar in your morning coffee.